 Bharati resolved to return to Madras.
 His loving wife and two daughters had always stoically supported him; they did not deserve this suffering!
 He would quit politics and direct his journalism to happier themes.
 An unwritten deal was reached with the British bosses.
 They would leave him in peace if he quit politics.
 So, in 1918, he crossed into British Indian territory.
 He was arrested by the British immediately.
 But now, prominent members of the society pressured the government into releasing him.

-Bharathi’s old employer, the Swadesamitran, welcomed him back.
+Bharati’s old employer, the Swadesamitran, welcomed him back.
 He returned to the life of a normal householder.
 Unfortunately, it didn’t last long.
 In 1921, the temple elephant that he loved, attacked him unexpectedly, when he was trying to feed it.
-Weakened by years of struggle – financial, emotional and physical, Bharathi died soon after.
+Weakened by years of struggle – financial, emotional and physical, Bharati died soon after.
 It was a tragic irony that 10 years of poverty in Pondicherry charged him, but 3 years of peace in Madras killed him.

 At Pondicherry you can visit Bharati’s last house, lovingly restored by a grateful nation.
 What was Bharati’s greatest contribution?
 He had evolved a simple style of prose and poetry that was aesthetically pleasing but rich in meaning.
 It aroused a liberal outlook and patriotic fervour in an entire generation of Indians and galvanised them into positive action!